mmkmou/Mozilla-add-on-search/README.md

-This is the mozsearch add-on.
-It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+#Mozilla add-on Search

+## Overview

+This add-on help you tu search a string selected on some Mozilla website

+* Mozilla Developper Network.
+* Mozilla Hack.
+* Mozilla Wiki.